What are ecommerce SMART goals exactly?

 Measurable – Quantify Progress

 The goal you set should be trackable, something with which you can see your progress in the numbers.
 This means that you must know your customers and your current Key Performance Indicators (KPI), so you understand where your starting point is.
-If you are using a software solution for order fulfillment, inventory management, or dropship management, you will be able to analyze reporting to determine your starting point and exactly how much improvement you would like to see in the coming year.
-For example, if you use Fulfillment By Amazon (FBA) for your order fulfillment for 50 percent of your inventory, you may want to set a goal of reaching 75 percent by the end of 2017.
+If you are using an ecommerce management software for order fulfillment, inventory management, or dropship management, you’ll be able to analyze reporting to determine your starting point and exactly how much improvement you would like to see in the coming year.
+For example, if you use Fulfillment By Amazon (FBA) for your order fulfillment for 50 percent of your inventory, you may want to set a goal of reaching 75 percent by the end of the year.
 That will lower the amount of inventory you must maintain on-hand, and the time you spend packaging and shipping.
 That is a measurable goal, that is trackable, and has a specific end-point.

 Attainable – Be Realistic